DivyaratanPopli/Kinship_Inference/README.md

 -t Minimum number of sites in a window from which ROH estimates are reliable used (by default: 10) -p p_0 estimate given by user (by default: Estimated from the data)
 ```

+The final results are available in the file KIN_results.csv